ishitaathakre/ToDoTask/README.md

-# To-Do Reminder App
+# To-Do App

-A simple To-Do reminder app that exposes RESTful APIs for adding, displaying, editing, deleting tasks, and deleting all tasks.
+A simple To-Do app that exposes RESTful APIs for adding, displaying, editing, deleting tasks, and deleting all tasks.

 ## Features